awsdocs/amazon-eks-user-guide/README.md

 ## Amazon EKS User Guide

 The open source version of the [Amazon EKS User Guide](https://docs.aws.amazon.com/eks/latest/userguide/).
 There are **Edit this page on GitHub** links at the bottom of each applicable documentation page in that guide.
-Once you've navigated to an applicable page, you can contribute suggested edits directly by choosing the **Edit** button, making the suggested edits, then choosing the **Create pull request** button.
+Once you've navigated to an applicable page, you can contribute suggested edits directly by choosing the **Edit this file** pencil icon, making the suggested edits, then choosing the **Create pull request** button.

 ## License Summary